 Run Memory Diagnostics in Windows

-If your system is running on the Windows operating system, Windows has a great built-in tool to check your memory’s condition.
+If your system is running on the Windows operating system, Windows has an excellent built-in tool to check the condition of your memory.
 You can easily identify your memory degradation if this tool highlights some errors or problems with your RAM.
 Let’s see how you can use it.

 1. Press Win + R to open the Run dialog.
 Type mdsched.exe and press Enter.